 Sitting after a certain period of time (e.g. after 15 minutes) is often painful for women with PGP.
 If you get pain in your tailbone, this may be caused by tension in the pelvic floor muscles, pulling the tailbone at an angle.

-If you need help, check out our listing of certified therapists who have trained in Rost Therapy.
+If you need help, check out our listing of certified therapists who have trained in the Rost Therapy™ method worldwide.
 Many of our certified therapists have additional qualifications, such as pelvic floor physiotherapy, manual therapy, or osteopathy.
-You can use the directory to find a therapist in your area.